Principles for Successful Long-term Investing

 LEFT: We are living longer

-Thanks to advancements in medicine, people are living longer, healthier lives.
+Thanks to advancements in medicine, people are living longer and healthier lives.
 This chart shows that the share of population in retirement age will rise sharply across Asia over time.

 RIGHT: The benefits of saving and investing early